Skellefteå FF

-Skellefteå FF is a football club in Skellefteå, Västerbotten, Sweden.
+Skellefteå FF is a football club based in Skellefteå, Västerbotten, Sweden.
 The club was founded in 1921, and was then called Skellefteå AIK Fotboll, a name it kept until 2006.
 In the 2015 season, the club plays in the Division 2 Norrland league.

 Background

 The name Skellefteå AIK Football was changed to Skellefteå Förenade Fotbollsföreningar in January 2006.
 The background is a project that was initiated in 2005 to establish a football team as high up the Swedish football league system as possible.
 The Sunnanå SK, Morön BK and Skellefteå AIK clubs are included in the project.

 Skelleftea FF's A-team has brought together the best players from the various member clubs.
 In 2009 the club played in the Division 1 Norra for the first time but unfortunately finished bottom of the table and were relegated back to Division 2 Norrland.

 The club is affiliated to the Västerbottens Fotbollförbund.